Azure/azure-arc-for-vmware-scripts/batch-enablement/arcvmware-batch-enablement.md

 This PowerShell script, [`arcvmware-batch-enablement.ps1`](./arcvmware-batch-enablement.ps1), is designed to enable Virtual Machines (VMs) in a vCenter in batch.
 It's particularly useful for large-scale operations where you need to manage hundreds or thousands of VMs.

+# Important

+> [!IMPORTANT]
+> When guest management is enabled, the script saves your guest VM credential in a file `.do-not-reveal-guestvm-credential.json` in the same directory where the script is present.
+> Please ensure that you delete this file after the script has completed its execution.
+> The ARM template uses this file as the parameter to enable guest management on the VMs.

 ## Features

 - Creates a log file (`vmware-batch.log`) for tracking the script's operation.